 Meet Kate Berry....

 She is determined to promote conservation by capturing the beauty and wonder of the natural world through her camera lens and scientific research.
-Further, she hopes her commitment to research will inspire the next generation of explorers and encourage others to step outside and adventure.
+Further, Kate hopes her commitment to research will inspire the next generation of explorers and encourage others to step outside and adventure!

-When she is not out in the field, Berry works at Australia Zoo as a Photographer, where every day she gets to help inspire passion towards the natural world, turn fears into fascination and contribute to the zoo's conservation missions.
+When she is not out in the field, Berry works at Australia, where she helps inspire passion towards the natural world and contribute to the zoo's international conservation missions.